Cartar/Blog/README.md

   * Academia
   * Startups
   * Large corps
+* Learning how to read financial statements from a company
-* flush out code lessons :) -> the basics of ML and a framework to copy?
+* Flush out code lessons :)
+  * Web scraping
+  * Simple data collection using X
+  * The basic framework for MLflow
-* Link to Juniper!
+  * Enabling others to play with your data!

 ## Making changes
 To test locally, simply run: